 This is your reading text for today.
-You can practice reading it aloud to improve your fluency and comprehension skills.
-Try to understand the meaning of the text and look up any unfamiliar words.
+You can practice reading it aloud to improve your fluency and

 Happy reading!